Haricz/dst_guide/Wigfrid_formatted.md

 	> EXPLORE
 		Find the pig houses

 	* kill the pigs near their houses, then destroy their house and rebuild them near your  base
 	* if you're near the pig king, then great, more pigs for you
 	* if you're not near the pig king, go to the pig king village and destroy
 	* their houses (after killing them)

------ DAY 14  -----
+####DAY 14

 	> COLLECT
 		(12)	sticks